 As a significant source of energy loss, the attic is a good place to insulate.
 Although every attic can vary slightly, knee walls, floors and ceilings are generally insulated.
 In climates that are warm year round, like Texas, professionals often install radiant barrier under the roofline to reflect heat from the sun and help keep your home cooler and more energy-efficient.

 Both interior and exterior walls should be insulated.
 Also, behind your walls, there are wires, pipes and ductwork and it may be recommended to insulate around them.
-In general, the best types of wall insulation are blown-in fiberglass, loose-fill cellulose and spray foam.
+In general, the best types of wall insulation are blown-in fiberglass and spray foam.

 The basement holds a lot of potential for energy savings, even if it’s unfinished and you never use it.
 Insulation can be installed in basement walls, the ceiling and around ductwork, plumbing, and electrical wiring.
 In general, the best types of basement insulation are foam and fiberglass.